shaybee22/AI-Image-Info-Pro/README.md

 ## 📝 Tips

-1. **Keep the tab open** - Minimizing instead of closing preserves loaded folders
-2. **Use Chrome/Edge** - Best experience with File System Access API
+1. **Use Chrome/Edge for best experience** - Automatic file saving to your folders
+2. **Firefox users** - When prompted, save downloaded files to the same folder as your images
 3. **Organize by project** - Create separate folders for different art projects
-4. **Regular exports** - Export galleries as backups of your presets
+4. **Regular backups** - Your image folders now contain all preset data - back them up!
+5. **Moving computers** - Just copy your image folder - presets come with it

 ## 🐛 Known Limitations

-- Browser security prevents permanent file system access - some re-authorization required after closing
+- Firefox requires manual file saving (downloads files instead of writing directly)
 - Very large folders (1000+ images) may take a moment to load
-- Cached images are stored in memory, not persisted to disk
+- Browser security requires re-authorization after closing (but your preset files remain safe in the folder)

 ## 📄 License